 - Photos and/or videos of the accident scene;

-- Photos and/or videos showing the plaintiff’s property damage and/or physical injuries; and
+- Photos and/or videos showing your property damage and/or physical injuries;

-- A summary of damages the plaintiff has incurred and is expected to incur in the future – including:
+- A summary of damages you incurred and are expected to incur in the future – including:

 - Medical bills,

 - Car repair bills,